tokuhirom/PLON/README.md

 # DESCRIPTION

-PSON is yet another serializer library for Perl5, has the JSON.pm like interface.
+PSON is yet another serialization library for Perl5, has the JSON.pm like interface.

 # STABILITY